yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 When updating an object with many fields use the `PARTIAL_UPDATE` mode.

 When performing a Write operation you may provide a lease (time to live) duration (in milliseconds time unit) for the object.
-The Write invocation returns a [Lease|Leases - Automatic Expiration] object allowing you to cancel or renew the object lease.
+The Write invocation returns a depanlinkLeasetengahlink/xap97/leases---automatic-expiration.htmlbelakanglink object allowing you to cancel or renew the object lease.
 When the lease expires, the object is removed from the Space.
 The default lease duration is `FOREVER`.
 An `IllegalArgumentException` is thrown if the lease time requested is negative.

 If a Write returns without throwing an exception, that object is committed to the Space, possibly within a transaction.
 When the Write operation throws an exception, the exception type and message must be considered in order to know whether the object was successfully committed to the Space or not.
 For example, the `EntryAlreadyInSpaceException` when using write with a `WriteOnly` modifier means the object was not committed, as it already exists in the Space.

-Writing an object into a space might generate [notifications|Notify Container] to registered objects.
+Writing an object into a space might generate depanlinknotificationstengahlink/xap97/notify-container.htmlbelakanglink to registered objects.

 ## Returning Previous Value